fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 ```

 Object2 has the same information but with the ability to scale
-differently in each dimension and derivates that describe how all the
+differently in each dimension and derivatives that describe how all the
 parameters change over time.

 ### Player Head

 ```
 Head1 ::= tagHead1 Length ObjectID Time1
   Loc2 Rot2
   ( tagHeadIpd Length Float16 /* IPD */ )?
 ```

-Defines location and rotation of head with optional inter-pupil
+Defines location and rotation of head with optional interpupillary
 distance (IPD).

 ### Mesh

 Object with the following variable length arrays: